newjersey/navigator.business.nj.gov/content/src/fundings/new-jersey-state-trade-expansion-program.md

 id: nj-trade-expansion-program
 openDate: ""
 dueDate: 09/29/2023
-descriptionMd: Through the SBA, the New Jersey Business Action Center received funding for the NJ STEP to provide financial awards on a first come, first served competitive basis, to domestic New Jersey eligible small businesses that are new to export, as well as those businesses who currently sell their goods and services to other countries.
+descriptionMd: The New Jersey Business Action Center's (NJBAC) State Trade Expansion Program (NJSTEP) provides financial awards to domestic small businesses that are new to export and those who currently sell their goods and services to other countries.
 callToActionLink: Learn more
 callToActionText: https://www.nj.gov/state/bac/njstep.shtml
 fundingType: grant